Work

 Bullying Definition - LANV

-Bullying means that a person or a group repeatedly violates the dignity of another person over an extended period (approximately six months).
-This happens by systematically and intentionally harassing, bypassing, devaluing, insulting, or simply ignoring the affected individual.
+Bullying means that a person or a group repeatedly violates the dignity of another person over a longer period (approximately six months).
+This occurs when the affected person is systematically and intentionally harassed, overlooked, belittled, insulted, or simply ignored.

 Further information can be found at: